azimullah/Assignment-4/README.md

 worker-dd46d7584-8h9qs    1/1     Running   0          23s
 [root@ip-172-31-3-120 k8s-specifications]#

-on front end - nothing changes - results are available if you change vote candidate on back end new worker mode has respawned and old has been terminated [root@ip-172-31-3-120 k8s-specifications]# kubectl delete po db-b54cd94f4-kp8cd pod "db-b54cd94f4-kp8cd" deleted
+Observation-3:
+ On terminating of db pod db-b54cd94f4-6vt7t - on front end - Voter app pod vote submission was not getting updated in db and same updated result was not visible at result app pod for some time until new db pod db-b54cd94f4-6vt7t was respawned  .
+on back end - Old db pod db-b54cd94f4-kp8cd was terminated and new db pod db-b54cd94f4-6vt7t was respawned.
+Also containers of worker pod app and result app has restarted and only after that results have been keeping updated/reflected on result pod web page.
+Old db data was lost.

+[root@ip-172-31-3-120 k8s-specifications]# kubectl delete po db-b54cd94f4-kp8cd
+pod "db-b54cd94f4-kp8cd" deleted
 [root@ip-172-31-3-120 k8s-specifications]# kubectl get po